Aleaume/UdacityML_P3/starter_file/README.md

 ![image](https://user-images.githubusercontent.com/32632731/139694728-8c65852e-2640-49d2-bfec-a88ff77b8de3.png)

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Hyperparameter Tuning
-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search

 For the part using Hyperparameter tuning, the setup is different.
 We use a train.py that contains the experiment logic and then pass it to the Hyperdrive to improve and fine tune parameters.